parsonjd/social-network-api/README.md

 - [Test](#Test)
 - [Questions](#questions)
 ## Installation
   Clone the repository from github.
 Ensure to download and connect to MongoDB.
-Run npm install to download all the dependencies including, express m
+Run npm install to download all the dependencies including, express, mongoose, and a date library of your choice.
+Then use Insomnia for all testing.
 ## Usage
   All the routes and testing of the appliction is done through  insomnia.
 Please check out the walkthrough demonstration at:
 ## License